Viruses can be responsible for causing sudden onset OCD, PANS, PANDAS, and other mental health symptoms.

-Please share this information with your colleagues so more therapists can offer the help these families so desperately need.
+Share this page and information with your colleagues so more therapists can offer the help these families desperately need to recover from PANS/PANDAS.